|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 The Eco Camp is located in front of Perito Moreno Glacier, in "Peninsula de las Colonias".
 After breakfast, we start a full day of trekking to explore this peninsula, located between Roca Lake and the Rico branch of Lago Argentino Lake.
 The peninsula is named in honour of the first inhabitants of the area.

 Day 9: Perito Moreno Glacier

 We will leave the Eco Camp today and have a full day excursion to the magnificent Perito Moreno Glacier, which is located within Glacier National Park and has been declared a World Heritage Site.
 The glacier is a river of ice, 2 miles wide, 20 miles long and 200 feet high, which we view from a tour boat only 500 feet away!
 It is considered to be one of the greatest natural attractions in all of South America.
 Hiking along the shore we can watch icebergs calving off the glacier into Lago Argentino.

 Day 10: Life on the Estancia

 Our day is open to enjoy the activities of the estancia.
-Sheep shearing and herding, a walk to the lake, bird watching by the lagoon or visit a nearby site where archaeologists are excavating an ancient Indian camping ground.
+Sheep shearing and herding, a walk to the lake and bird watching by the lagoon.
 If you want more adventure you may wish to go further afield on a horseback-riding excursion.